 Comprehensive Guide to OET Test Preparation

-The Occupational English Test (OET) is a specialized English language proficiency test designed for healthcare professionals who aim to work or study in English-speaking countries such as Australia, the UK, Ireland, New Zealand, and others.
+The Occupational English Test (OET) is an English exam for healthcare professionals who want to work or study in countries such as Australia, the UK, Ireland, New Zealand, and others.

 -